top of page

 Next, I want you to pay attention to the “Add Additional Services” section.

-Now, since you’re a beginner, I will recommend that you uncheck all the boxes as you will not be needing any of these extra services.
+As a beginner, I recommend that you uncheck all the boxes as you will not be needing any of these extra services.

-Congrats, you’re already well ahead of other newbies.
+Congratulations, you’re already well ahead of other freelance writers.

 Next, we’ll install a fresh copy of WordPress.org – known as the most easy-to-use and elegant software for blogging and simple websites powering all of my websites including my main website, simonzaku.com.